 Hole 12 (Par 4, 412 yards)

 A dogleg left with a big landing area.
 The real magic on this hole is the approach.
 There’s a bunker all down the left of the fairway and a giant ridge between it and the green.
 It makes for a partially blind approach, so you have to take a close look at the pin location and trust your yardage.

 This is not only one of my favorite holes on the course, it’s one of my favorites in the world.

 What I love about Tobacco Road is that around every corner is a surprise.
-A unique hole, shot, piece of scenery.
+A unique hole, shot, or piece of scenery.
 Tobacco Road is basically the Mecca of “fun golf” – and the 13th is the perfect example of this.

 A true par 5 that has you on an elevated tee hitting down to a sweeping dogleg right.
 Choose your club and line wisely, because it’s totally possible to drive through the fairway if you’re not careful.